 If you know a thunderstorm is coming, stock up on natural sleep aids.
 It’s not recommended to seek prescription sleeping pills if you must react quickly to something that happens during the storm.

 Eating a banana no later than 1 hour before sleep can promote restfulness.

 Bananas contain tryptophan, an amino acid that encourages the brain to release melatonin when you’re in a dark room.
 This may help you doze off before the storm gets too loud or bright.

 Sleep in a Different Room

 Thunder and lightning arise from the clouds, so the higher you are in the house, the louder and closer they will appear to be.
 You may sleep better if you spend the night on the couch on a lower floor.

 Is it Safer to be Upstairs or Downstairs During a Thunderstorm?

-This isn’t a concern if you already live on the lower floors of an apartment block, but avoid a house’s attic or top floors until the storm passes.
+This isn’t a concern if you live on the lower floors of an apartment block, but avoid the attic or top floors until the storm passes.

 Is it Safe to Sleep on the Floor During Lightning?